Does New Hampshire require car insurance?

 - $25,000 in property damage liability per vehicle

-Nearly one out of ten drivers in New Hampshire were uninsured in 2015, according to the Insurance Information Institute.
+More than 6% of drivers in New Hampshire were uninsured in 2019, according to the Insurance Information Institute.
 And, if you buy auto insurance in New Hampshire, uninsured/underinsured motorist bodily injury and property damage are mandatory coverages with the following minimum limits:

 - $25,000 in uninsured/underinsured motorist bodily injury